Last Updated on March 30, 2022 by Grow with Bovees

 Features of a Good Garden Tiller

-If you want to spend less time maneuvering through your garden as you amend soil or remove weeds, you might want to consider a tool’s tilling width.
-Many tillers have a minimum width of eight inches, but larger ones can have widths measuring around 16 inches (40.64 cm).
+Many tillers have a minimum width of eight inches, but larger ones can have widths that measure around 16 inches (40.64 cm).

-Larger widths might be more suitable for cultivating empty soil beds, and narrower ones might be more suitable when you want to work around garden edges and in between growing produce.
+Larger widths might be more suitable for cultivating empty soil beds, where as narrower ones might be more suitable when you want to work around garden edges and in between growing produce.

 2 and 4 Cycle Engines